Quantum information: Quantum inscription as a paradigm for quantum information

-Each physical system corresponds to complex vector space Hilbert $H$ equipped with the linear scalar product $\langle.|.\rangle$ such that the space is complete with respect to the norm $\|\psi\| = \sqrt{\langle\psi|\psi\rangle}$, The space $H$ of system $S$ compound of $n$ subsystems $S_1, S_2, \ldots, S_n$ is a tensor product $H = H_1 \otimes H_2, \ldots \otimes H_n$ of the Hilbert space of subsystems.
+The space $H$ of system $S$ compound of $n$ subsystems $S_1, S_2, \ldots, S_n$ is a tensor product $H = H_1 \otimes H_2, \ldots \otimes H_n$ of the Hilbert space of subsystems.
 The subsystems can represent distinguishable particles, various complex objects, e.g. atoms, molecules, or different degrees of freedom of the same object, e.g. photon polarization and propagation modes.

 The central object is the wave function (state vector) $|\psi\rangle$ with the unit norm $\|\psi\|=1$, which is an element of a Hilbert space.
 It contains all probabilistic information about the system and satisfies the Schrödinger equation: $i\hslash{\partial|\psi\rangle \over \partial t} = H|\psi\rangle$, where $H$ is linear self-adjoint operator called Hamiltonian.
 The symbol $\varrho$ denotes the state of the system about which we only have partial information.
 It can be described by a Hermitian positive semidefinite operator with unit trace: $\varrho=\varrho^\dagger$, $\varrho\geq 0$, $\Tr(\varrho)=1$ where trace $\Tr(\varrho) = \sum_k \langle\phi_k|\varrho|\phi_k\rangle$ and sum runs over diagonal elements in arbitrary orthonormal basis $\{\phi_k\}$.
 The symbol $U$ stands for unitary operations that transform states, and in the case of pure states, they keep the scalar product preserved.